humaan/Modaal/README.md

 Thanks for your contribution!
 Please refer to the guidelines below.

 1. Please ensure the issue you're reporting is reproducible in a standalone environment, and not a result of something in your own build.
+2. Please ensure your pull request has a base branch of `develop` selected. pull request's with base `master` will not be accepted.
-2. Please ensure the problem you're resolving has an open issue ticket.
+3. Please ensure the problem you're resolving has an open issue ticket.
-2. Adhere to the current style and formatting of the plugin files, including CSS, SASS and JS.
+4. Adhere to the current style and formatting of the plugin files, including CSS, SASS and JS.
-3. Please ensure any changes are tested thoroughly in multiple browsers.
-We will do this, but if we locate bugs in new code will not proceed further.
+5. Please ensure any changes are tested thoroughly in multiple browsers.
+We will do this, but if we locate bugs in the new code, the pull request will not be accepted.
-4. Outline all changes in your commit message and also reference the issue ticket.
+6. Outline all changes in your commit message and also reference the issue ticket.
 For example "Contribution: Fix for issue #17 - Update to XYZ file to do make it do ABC"

 #### 5.3.
 Development Setup
 1. Ensure you're running [NodeJS](http://nodejs.org/)